Aerospace & Defense

 Sredne-Nevsky Shipyard provides ship production, from vessel design to delivery, building ships made of regular steel, magnetic steel, aluminum and fiberglass.

-Sredne-Nevsky Shipyard, JSC (SNSZ) is using the Fibersim™ portfolio of software for composites engineering from Siemens PLM Software to help the company build stronger, more lightweight ships and vessels.
+Sredne-Nevsky Shipyard, JSC (SNSZ) is using the Fibersim™ portfolio of software for composites engineering from Siemens Digital Industries Software to help the company build stronger, more lightweight ships and vessels.
 A part of the United Shipbuilding Corporation, with more than 100 years of operation, SNSZ has built hundreds of ships of varying designs.

 Today, the company’s competitive advantage is its ability to build some of the world’s largest one-piece fiberglass hulls.
 The company’s strategic goals are to maintain its position as a leading Russian large-scale composite manufacturer and to enter the world market.